1. Home

 a vintage barn painting displayed as part of a mantel vignette for Fall

 The antique car sketch below was drawn by my very talented husband.
-This was for a class he took when we went back to school for graphic design years ago.
 While cleaning out a closet earlier this month, I came across a whole folder full of these postcards.
 I couldn’t bear to throw them out so I kept them, knowing I could use them for something.

 an antique car sketch used in a fall vignette